KeltecCNC/CP33-Holster/README.md

 	INSTRUCTIONS:
 Print in NylonX or similar fiber re-enforced nylon for best durability.
-Muzzle end down, 0.15mm layer thickness.
+Muzzle end down, 0.1 to 0.15mm layer thickness.
 No supports should be required for most printers.
 Add a rubber spacer and sex bolts to the single screw hole away from the 6 mounting holes to adjust the retention.
 A "kydex holster hardware kit" is suggested.